 Animal Care and Use

 The University of Arkansas endorses and supports the responsible use of animals in research and teaching.
-Its Animal Care and Use policy (Fayetteville Policies and Procedures 701.0) is designed to ensure that animals are used in a humane, productive, and responsible fashion.
+The Animal Care and Use policy ensures that animals are used in a humane, productive, and responsible fashion.
 Faculty, staff, and students must comply with all applicable provisions of the USDA Animal Welfare Act and Regulations, the PHS Policy on Humane and Use of Laboratory Animals, and other federal, state, and local regulations relating to the use of vertebrate animals in research, training and teaching activities.

 Regulatory Agencies and Regulations